 Review of the Equal Pay Standard in Iceland

-The Ministries have commissioned this project in collaboration with the social partners, wishing to get an updated overview of what the standard entails and which consequences it has had.
-An important part of the project is to discuss the Icelandic standard in comparison to measures that have been proposed in Norway to promote equal pay.
+The Ministries commissioned this project in collaboration with the social partners, to get an updated overview of what the standard entails and which consequences it has had.
+An important part of the project was to discuss the Icelandic standard in comparison to measures that have been proposed in Norway to promote equal pay.

-The most important sources in the project will be policy documents and evaluations from Iceland, and interview with key Icelandic informants.
+The most important sources in the project was policy documents and evaluations from Iceland, and interview with key Icelandic informants.

-We aim to interview representatives of the social partners and employees in public administration, and will also aim to find critical voices.
-The aim is to discuss which problems the standard solves, which problems it does not solve, and which problems – if any – it creates, and to make this discussion relevant for a Norwegian audience.
+We aimed to interview representatives of the social partners and employees in public administration, and also to find critical voices.
+The aim was to discuss which problems the standard solves, which problems it does not solve, and which problems – if any – it creates, and to make this discussion relevant for a Norwegian audience.

-The project is also part of CORE – Centre for Research on Gender Equality at the Institute for Social Research.
+The project was also part of CORE – Centre for Research on Gender Equality at the Institute for Social Research.

 Wagner, Ines & Grødem, Anne Skevik (2018).
 Sertifisert likestilling: Likelønnsstandarden på Island.
 Report - Institute for Social Research.
 2018:10.